 Even though folding electric bikes have very undeniable perks, it is vital to take a look at their cons to see how they also influence the price and relative cheapness of this kind of e-bike.

-Usually, shorter than normal battery life
+Folding e-bikes usually have shorter than normal battery life

 This relates to the usual size of the batteries integrated into foldable e-bikes.
 More often than not, manufacturers will opt for tinier batteries to compensate for proper and smooth folding.
-You will see a lot of folding e-bike brands incorporate smaller batteries compared to their heavy-duty mountain bike counterparts’ due to this.
+You will see a lot of folding e-bike brands incorporate smaller batteries compared to their heavy-duty mountain bike counterparts due to this.

 Do not be surprised if the battery life will take a toll because of this as well.
 And since it has lesser battery life, they will certainly fetch for lesser dollars than most, considering the fact that battery is one of the primary determinants of total e-bike cost.

-Smaller wheels, thus more effort and less grip
+Folding e-bike have smaller wheels, thus more effort and less grip

-Another noticeable trait shared by most folding electric bikes is their use of smaller than average tires.
+Another noticeable trait shared by most folding electric bikes is their use of smaller-than-average tires.
 This results in a lesser grip, which is not at all amenable to bikers that tend to want to ride through off-road tracks often.
 Tinier tires translate to less cost because of this.